fatimahpatel/fatimahpatel/README.md

 - 🔭 I’m currently building my personal portfolio (https://github.com/fatimahpatel/personal_portfolio)

-- 🌱 I'm practising React.js with Bootstrap
+- 🌱 I'm practising React.js with Bootstrap (with some Python on the side)!

 - ⚡ Fun fact: I'm currently part of a running club 🏃‍♀️